vibalab/cp_explainer/README.md

 ---

-## Authors

-- Jeongjin Park, Seoul National University
-- Jinwoo Choi, Seoul National University
-- Hyunwoo Park, Seoul National University

----

 ## License

 This project is licensed under the terms of the Creative Commons Attribution License.
-For more information, see the [LICENSE](LICENSE) file.

----

-## References

-For academic references and detailed methodology, refer to our [EuroVis 2025 Paper](https://doi.org/your-paper-link).